adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 quickest possible route from creating a mobile backend to having a functional backend.
 I would like to take things a little slower so that we can understand what is going on while we are doing the process.
 We will have practically the same application at the end.
+The primary reason for going through this slowly is to ensure that all our build and run processes are set up properly.
+If this is the first mobile app you have ever written, you will see that there are quite a few things that need to be set up.

 The application we are going to build together is a simple task list.
 The mobile client will have three screens - an entry screen, a task list and a task